Eniola-Codes/Food-Order-App/README.md

 This is a single page application with a well structured layout, where you view both information of the web app and order food items by adding them to the cart.

 The application let you see name of each product then gives you the flexibility to add between one to five 5 items to the cart at once with a single button click.
+The items are stored on firebase and are fetched immediately the user opens the application

 ![item image](https://github.com/Eniola-Codes/Food-Order-App/blob/main/src/components/assets/item.png?raw=true)